rpmsoftware/rpm-layout-custom-code/HTML-CSS Examples/Fake Tables/README.md

 Fake tables can be used to generate a table when using Field Groups.
 Using a Field Group in a table normally will result in an error.
 A Fake Table uses a `div` and `class` to separate headers, rows, and cells.
-Tables can generate in rows or columns.
-The CSS will be required for proper formatting of the cells and table.
+Additional CSS will be required for proper formatting of the cells and table.

 ## Example